manu-2611/scraping_backend/README.md

 # Scraping Backend

 The Scraping Backend is a robust Python application designed for web scraping.
-It leverages modern tools and frameworks such as FastAPI for building APIs, Redis for caching, and Pydantic for data validation.
+It uses the modern tools and frameworks such as FastAPI for building APIs, Redis for caching, and Pydantic for data validation.

 ## Table of Contents